qureai/qureai.github.io/_posts/2016-08-02-using-variational-autoencoders.md

     <small> Partially clustered patches. blue colored dots are lesion patches red colored dots are healthy patches </small>
 </p>

 We can clearly see the data clustered into two groups.
 The center blue cluster which is free of any red dots is the lesion patches.
-The outer regions which consists of red and blue dots.
+Outer regions consisnt  of a mixture red and blue dots.
 This can be explained by the fact that many lesion patches will have only a few pixels of lesion in them making it difficult to differentiate between them.

 ## Next